Azel-S/ta-board/Readme.md

   - Student: Ask questions directly to your professor and view other student's questions and professor-provided answers.
 This allows an easy website to access each of your courses and have all commonly asked questions answers as well as each of your unique questions.

 ## APIs & Languages:
-   - Angular
+   - Angular (Typescript)
-   - Typescript
    - Golang
-   - mySQL
+   - MySQL

 ## To run:
-   - Before beginning, make sure all required packages are installed for Angular and Golang ('go mod download' command for Golang 'npm install' command for Angular)
+   - Before beginning, make sure all required packages are installed for Angular and Go
+     - Go: `go mod download`
+     - Angular: `npm install`
-   - Run the angular server (ng serve).
-This will run the application on http://localhost:4200
+   - Run the angular server (`ng serve`).
+This will run the application on `http://localhost:4200`
-   - Begin a mySQL database and configure tablename and password in the Main.go file of the backend.
+   - Begin a MySQL database and configure tablename and password in the Main.go file of the backend.
-   - Run 'Go run backend/cmd/main/main.go' in order to begin the backend API.
-The router will listen from localhost:4222
+   - Run `go run backend/cmd/main/main.go` in order to begin the backend API.
+The router will listen from `localhost:4222`
-   - Access http://localhost:4200 and begin using the web application!
+   - Access `http://localhost:4200` and begin using the web application!

 ## Members:
 ### Front End